• Skip to primary navigation

 • Remove any large chunks of fat in the soup and shred pork (often best to remove the pork from the pot to shred, then add it back in)

-• Ladle posole into bowl then top with desired amount of shredded cheese and cilantro.
-Squeeze juice from one lime wedge into bowl and serve with warm tortillas.
+• Ladle posole into bowls then top with your desired amount of shredded cheese and cilantro.
+Squeeze juice from one lime wedge over the soup and serve with warm tortillas.

 Nutritional Information